Mobile Blog Overview Mobile Blog Overview

 Doctors Who Opt Out of Medical Malpractice Insurance DO Pay Out of Pocket

 Doctors who work for hospitals and healthcare clinics are typically required to have active medical malpractice insurance policies to stay employed.
-But doctors who own their own practices or who work for clinics that don’t require malpractice insurance may go without.
+However, doctors who own their own practices or who work for clinics that don’t require malpractice insurance may go without it by choice.

 Although this can save them a lot of money on insurance premiums, it also opens them up to personal financial liability if they’re successfully sued for malpractice.

-In some cases, doctors who work for hospitals aren’t actually employed by them and are instead considered independent contractors.
+In some cases, doctors who work for hospitals aren’t employed by them and are instead considered independent contractors.
 This is common for doctors who may work at hospitals only as needed or when called in for certain cases.
-These doctors aren’t covered under hospitals’ insurance policies and must purchase their own.
+These doctors aren’t covered under the hospitals’ medical malpractice insurance policies and must purchase their own.

 Don’t Let Your Doctor’s Insurance Status Affect Your Decision to File a Claim